IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 The LLC shall develop and implement a compliance program to ensure its compliance with all applicable laws, rules and regulations, including without limitation laws governing bribery, anti-terrorism sanctions, export controls, data protection/privacy, as well as other applicable policies noted in {{llc-policies}}.
 In addition, actions and activities of the LLC must be consistent with 501(c)(3) purposes.

 The LLC shall report to ISOC on the implementation of its compliance plan on an annual basis.

-# Fundraising Practices {#fundraising-practices}

-When the LLC conducts fundraising, it will substantiate charitable contributions on behalf of ISOC.
-The LLC will evaluate and facilitate state, federal, and other applicable law and regulatory compliance for ISOC and/or the LLC with respect to such fundraising activities.
-In addition, the LLC shall ensure that all fundraising activities are conducted in compliance with any policies developed by the LLC, including but not limited to those noted in {{llc-policies}}.

 # Transition Considerations {#transition-considerations}